oznogon/gattaibushido-public/rules/03_basic_play.md

 ## Step 3.
 Draw Bonus Cards

-Each side now draws additional bonus cards into their Stashes from the Deck.
+Each side now draws additional bonus cards into their Caches from the Deck.
 Start with the initiative Victor, draw up as directed, and then move to the left.

-**Pilots:** *Draw* a number of bonus cards based on your **Commitment to the Team** stat, and add them directly to your Stash.
+**Pilots:** *Draw* a number of bonus cards based on your **Commitment to the Team** stat, and add them directly to your Cache.
 Some Gear or character effects may directly alter your draw amount, as well.

 **Coach:** Draw one card for each Pilot opposing you, plus additional cards = the combined Threat Ratings of your present and involved opponents.